Skip to main content

 Do you only work with doctors, or also nurses and dermal therapists?

 Both, and more.
-We work with cosmetic injectors (RNs and prescribing nurse practitioners), cosmetic doctors, cosmetic dental practices doing facial aesthetics, dermal therapists, laser studios and skin clinics.
-Different practitioner types have different scopes of practice and AHPRA registration categories, which changes what can be advertised and how.
-We handle those differences in the campaign briefs.
+We work with registered nurses and nurse practitioners, cosmetic doctors, cosmetic dental practices, dermal therapists, laser studios and skin clinics.
+Different practitioner types have different scopes of practice, registration requirements and public-service descriptions, so we confirm the real clinic structure before shaping the campaign brief.

 What about TGA rules?